limingyialpha/dnn-evaluation-helper/README.md

 To test the functionality of the project, you should do the followings:
 1. Download Git: https://git-scm.com/downloads
 2. Open Command Prompt and clone the Repository with: git clone https://github.com/limingyialpha/dnn-evaluation-helper.git
+3. Open the project top-level folder with the file explore and unzip the templates/templates.zip
-3. Download Anaconda, open the Anaconda Navigator and create a new environment
+4. Download Anaconda, open the Anaconda Navigator and create a new environment
-4. In the newly created environment, install the following packages:
+5. In the newly created environment, install the following packages:

     1. libopencv
     2. numpy